 - Locate the “Action Centre” present at the bottom of your pc screen or push the Windows+A buttons.

 - You will be able to use the “Rotation Lock” tile.

 - Tap on it to enable the rotation lock which will allow the hardware to change its orientation automatically.

 - Once enabled the tile will become highlighted and dark when disabled.

 In case this tile cannot be located on your device, it means that your device does not have auto rotation available.

 Scale and layout for text, games, and others is a window view feature that improves when you’re having trouble reading text, identifying icons, or even locating apps.
 It’s because of the high-definition monitor that renders everything very tiny.
 You should adjust the suggested percentage and even find a sweet spot between processing power and readability.

 Displays native resolution; windows have the highest resolution, but you can adapt it to your choice, high or low.
 You can do this by going to the app settings > system panel > display option.

-The system also offers a colour calibration in the control panel where you can adjust gamma, brightness of screen, contrast and colour balance settings for best user experience.
+The system also offers a color calibration in the control panel where you can adjust the gamma, the brightness of the screen, contrast, and color balance settings for the best user experience.

 You may also like: